Azure

 | Linux | Yes | Cloud-init bootstrap, SSH, rsync, optional desktop/browser/code. |

 | Windows native | Yes | Native Windows SSH/sync/run and optional desktop/VNC.
-No Azure browser/code. |
+No browser/code. |

 | Windows WSL2 | Yes | Nested-virtualization VM sizes; POSIX sync/run/actions hydration through WSL. |

-| macOS | No | Azure does not offer managed macOS; use AWS EC2 Mac or static SSH. |
+| macOS | No | Azure offers no managed macOS; use AWS EC2 Mac or a static SSH host. |

 crabbox warmup --provider azure --class beast